 Remember all of those aging decrepit scouts in “Moneyball” who didn’t know shit compared with the sabermetric whiz kid with the computer (Jonah Hill)?
-Well, they’re back, baby, but this time they’re the heroes, with the lead scout played one of the most iconic figures in Hollywood history (Clint Eastwood), while the whiz kid with the computer is now played by the asshole who cuckolded George Clooney in “The Descendants” (Matthew Lillard).
-Consider it “Moneyball II: Revenge of the Aging, Decrepit Scouts.”
+Well, they’re back, but this time they’re the heroes.
+Indeed, the lead scout is played by one of the most iconic figures in Hollywood history (Clint Eastwood), while the sabermetric whiz kid is played by the asshole who cuckolded George Clooney in “The Descendants” (Matthew Lillard).
+Consider it “Moneyball II: Revenge of Not Nerds.“

 There’s great irony in all of this, which I’ll get to by and by.

 Eastwood hasn’t acted in a movie since “Gran Torino” in 2008, and he hasn’t acted in a movie he didn’t direct since Wolfgang Petersen directed him in “In the Line of Fire” back in 1993.
-So what’s he doing in this mediocre piece of nothing?
+So what’s he doing in this piece of crap?
 Did some big-name director lure him in?
 Hardly.
 This is Robert Lorenz’s first movie as director.
-But Lorenz has been assistant director on 26 pictures, including eight of Clint’s (“Mystic River” and “Million Dollar Baby,” among them), so I assume Eastwood’s thanking the kid or throwing him a bone.
-Which is a nice move.
+But Lorenz was assistant director on 26 pictures, including eight of Clint’s (“Mystic River” and “Million Dollar Baby,”), so I assume Eastwood’s thanking him or throwing the kid a bone.

 Or maybe Eastwood was drawn in by the script?
-It’s another estranged daughter tale, to go with Laura Linney in “Absolute Power” and the unseen daughter in “Million Dollar Baby.”
-Clint likes being trailed after by young, smart, talkative women who allow him to do his incredulous, almost Vaudevillian slow burn.
+It’s another estranged daughter tale, and Clint likes those.
+He likes being trailed after by young, smart, talkative women who allow him to do his incredulous, almost Vaudevillian slow burn.
 Think Tyne Daly, Genevičve Bujold, Bernadette Peters, Rene Russo, Laura Dern, Hilary Swank.

-Gus, who signed Ralph Garr, Dusty Baker, Chipper Jones and Tom Glavine—basically anyone worth a damn in the Braves system— is in his 80s now, and there are these nerdy sabermetricians hanging around with their computers, and, oops, his ophthalmologist diagnoses him with macular degeneration just as the organization sends him to North Carolina to scout a potential first-round draft pick.
+Gus, who signed anyone worth a damn in the Braves system (Ralph Garr, Dusty Baker, Chipper Jones, Tom Glavine), is in his 80s now, and there are these nerdy sabermetricians hanging around with their computers, and, oops, his ophthalmologist diagnoses him with macular degeneration just as the organization sends him to North Carolina to scout a potential first-round draft pick.
 Does he fess up?
 Nah.
-He puts himself before the organization.
 He goes.
-But Director of Scouting and good friend Pete Klein (John Goodman) figures out what’s up and sends Mickey after him even though she’s, you know, estranged and all, and needs to close a big deal to make partner.
+But Director of Scouting and good friend Pete Klein (John Goodman) sends Mickey after him even though she’s, you know, estranged and all, and needs to close a big deal to make partner.
 But she goes, fuming and checking her Blackberry.

 While in North Carolina, they run into Johnny (Justin Timberlake), a former flame-thrower whom Gus scouted back in the day, but who tore his rotator cuff after being traded to the Boston Red Sox.
-He’s now scouting for the Sox, and, for some reason, despite being a newbie, and despite wanting to be an announcer, he’s there to check out the Sox’s potential No. 1 draft pick.
+He’s now scouting for the Sox, and, for some reason, despite being a newbie, and despite wanting to be an announcer, he’s the guy the Sox trust to check out their potential No. 1 draft pick.
 Seems everyone is after this kid.
-Or at least the Red Sox and the Braves, who have the No. 1 and No. 2 overall picks, respectively.

-As for the dude they’re all scouting?
-Bo Gentry (Joe Massingill)?
-We quickly find out the following:
+Who is he?
+Bo Gentry (Joe Massingill).
+And we quickly find out the following: